ShenghuiXue/linux-command-cheat-sheet/README.md

     man -k <command_name>
     man -k passwd
     ```
-  * Read the mannual page of a command in a specific session
+  * Read the manual page of a command in a specific session
     ```s
     man 1 passwd
     ```